Field Education in the MSW@USC

 Can international field placements be secured if I move overseas?

-If you relocate outside of the United States, best efforts will be made to secure a placement match; however, unusual flexibility and/or additional expense may be required on your part.
-There also may be a delay in placement or a viable placement site may not be secured, which may require you to take a Leave of Absence (LOA) until you return to the United States.
+If you relocate outside the United States, we will make every effort to find a placement; however, unusual flexibility and/or additional expense may be required on your part.
+If there is a delay in securing a viable placement, you may be required to take a Leave of Absence until you return to the United States.
 Please consult with the Field Placement Team to discuss international placement or relocation.

 Will I receive payment in placement?